corajr/heroku-deploy-nix-example/README.md

 buildpack.
 See that buildpack for more general instructions.

 This repo also includes a Vagrantfile for local testing on a similar environment to the deprecated "cedar" stack.
+This has the benefit that a binary closure will be generated on your local machine with no time limit; this closure can be downloaded by Heroku without having to run a one-off build dyno.

 Create your `secrets` file with the S3 credentials like this:
 ```